JonOfUs/caddy-ionos/README.md

 ```
 Defining the data volume as [external](https://docs.docker.com/compose/compose-file/compose-file-v3/#external) makes sure `docker-compose down` does not delete the volume.
 You may need to create it manually using `docker volume create caddy_data`.

-Replace `your_cloudflare_api_token` with the actual token you generated.
+Replace `your_ionos_api_token` with the actual token you generated.

-By following these steps, you'll have a Cloudflare API token configured with the necessary permissions to allow Caddy to manage DNS records for the DNS-01 ACME challenge.
+By following these steps, you'll have a Ionos API token configured with the necessary permissions to allow Caddy to manage DNS records for the DNS-01 ACME challenge.

 ### ACME DNS Challenge Configuration
 To configure the [ACME DNS challenge](https://caddyserver.com/docs/automatic-https#dns-challenge) provider for all ACME transactions, add the following to your Caddyfile:
 ```
 {
-   acme_dns cloudflare {env.CLOUDFLARE_API_TOKEN}
+   acme_dns ionos {env.CLOUDFLARE_API_TOKEN}
 }
 ```
-This configuration sets up the provider to use the Cloudflare DNS module with the API token provided as an environment variable.
-It ensures that your Caddy server can automatically issue and renew SSL certificates using DNS-01 challenges via Cloudflare.
+This configuration sets up the provider to use the Ionos DNS module with the API token provided as an environment variable.
+It ensures that your Caddy server can automatically issue and renew SSL certificates using DNS-01 challenges via Ionos.

 This setup is the same as specifying the provider in the [tls directive's ACME issuer](https://caddyserver.com/docs/caddyfile/directives/tls#acme) configuration.